jerboa88/komodo/docs/index.md

 features:
   - icon: 🏷️
     title: Tags
-    details: Add custom tags like location, activity type, directionality, or difficulty to your routes.
-Filter your saved routes to find the perfect route by including or excluding certain tags.
+    details: Add custom tags like location, activity type, directionality, or difficulty to your saved routes or completed activities.
+Filter your saved routes to find the perfect one by including or excluding certain tags.
 Advanced users can customize the appearance of tags and filter controls using CSS
     link: /docs/usage/tags
 ---